dried fruit or sliced vegetables with a bit of hummus or dip can help keep kids healthy and focused all day

 Back to school – lunchbox makeovers

-For many Australian kids the start of a new school year is fast approaching – which means that for many mums and dads, it is time to start thinking about nutritious and delicious options for school lunches.
+Back to school always seems to be fast appraoching - which means that for many mums and dads, it is time to start thinking about nutritious and delicious options for school lunches.

 David Davis, Victoria's minister for health, asserts that a discussion about healthy lunchboxes – and healthy eating habits – should be an important part of every family's back-to-school plans.